aarong/feedme-client/DEV.md

 `connecting`, or `connected`.
 Once connected, transport objects must be able to exchange string messages with the server.
 Messages must be received by the other side in the order that they were sent.

-Transport objects must be traditional Javascript event emitters.
-They must implement `transport.on(eventName, eventHandler)` and must emit events to subscribed handlers as described below.

 Connection timeout functionality is controlled by the library and transports should generally not implement their own.
 If a transport fails to establish a